kmutya/kmutya.github.io/_posts/2019-05-21-dimreduction.md

     print("Run Time: ", round(finish - start,2), "seconds")
     return(reduced_mat)
 ```

+### Comparision with sklearn's implementation:

-Below is a quick test of my implementation with Sklearn's implementation.
+Below is a quick test of our implementation with Sklearn's implementation.
 For this example we use the SECOM dataset from [here](http://archive.ics.uci.edu/ml/datasets/secom).

 First we load the data, drop the response and time columns.
 Use a simple heuristic to replace the missing values with the columns means.
 The dataset is now $$\in R^{1567*590}$$.